UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

     def add(x, y, z):
     	return x + y + z

-Functions can have defaults values for arguments so that the caller can neglect to specify certain arguments yet get reasonable defaults.
+Functions can have defaults values for arguments so that the caller can neglect to specify certain arguments and yet get reasonable defaults.

 .. code-block:: ipython